 The XStar video screens consist of one (1) 4.5" video touch screen, one (1) 4.5" static, non-touch screen, and one (1) 7" touch screen.
 A unique feature is that the 4.5" video touch screen and the 7" touch screen are linked.
 Some changes made on either are displayed on both.
+The 4.5" static, nontouch screen is independent of the other two screens and displays engine and transmission parameters and service codes.
+These are multi-functional tools that provide GPS tracking, multi-media display, cruise control, rider profiles, and enables equipment operators to view a wide range of engine, ballast, transmission parameters and service codes.

-The 4.5" static, non-touch screen is independent of cloth can be used for cleaning the units.
+Only basic cleaning should be required to maintain the screens at their best.
+A soft cloth can be used for cleaning the units.
 Typical window cleaner or rubbing alcohol can also be used to clean the glass portion of the video screen display.
 Do not use harsh or abrasive cleaners on the unit.